space-wizards/docs/src/en/space-station-14/round-flow/proposals/revolutionaries-codeword-rework.md

 Codewords are able to deal damage even when communicated across different mediums, however the conversion strength is reduced to compensate for how easy it may be to do so:

-- A Revolutionary speaking a codeword through a headset radio deals **0.25**x LHP damage.
+- A Revolutionary speaking a codeword through a headset radio deals **0.2**x LHP damage.
+(Note that crew passively heal LHP, as described in the Deconversion section)
-- Announcement messages with a codeword by a Revolutionary deals **0.5**x LHP damage, without being divided among the people hearing it.
+- The first time a Revolutionary uses the Announcement console to send a message with a codeword, it deals **1**x LHP damage, without being divided among the people hearing it.
+This is a one-time trigger.
-  - Announcement consoles would need to display the location of the console for this to not be infinitely abuseable.

 ### Deconversion